Introduction to febrile seizures:

 Febrile seizures are brought on by the sudden stimulation of many brain cells at once.
 Experts argue over whether febrile seizures are triggered by the height of the fever or by the rate of rise.
 I suspect that both play a role.
 Most febrile seizures occur well within the first 24 hours of an illness, not necessarily when the fever is highest.
 The seizure is often the first sign of a fever.

-Who gets febrile seizure?
+Who gets febrile seizures?

 Febrile seizures occur in 3 to 5 percent of otherwise healthy children between the ages of 6 months and 5 years.
 Toddlers are the most commonly affected.
 Most febrile seizures are triggered by a fever over 103 F.